Actaea (plant): Etymology

 Actaea is derived from the Greek name for elder (Sambucus); it was named by Pliny because the leaves of Actaea and Sambucus are similar in appearance.

 The name Actaea alba (L.) Mill. is a confused one (Fernald 1940); although described as an American species (now named A. pachypoda), the illustration on which the description was based was actually a picture of the European A. spicata, and strictly, the name is therefore a synonym of the European species.
 Some texts, however, still treat A. pachypoda under this name.

 Use and toxicity

 Baneberry contains cardiac toxins that can have an immediate sedative effect on human cardiac muscle.
-The berries are the most poisonous part of the plant (hence the name baneberry).
+The berries are the most poisonous part of the plant (hence the name baneberry), but all parts of the plant have some level of toxicity.
+Baneberries contain the glycoside ranunculin and other irritant compounds.
+The particular Actaea species Actaea pachypoda (white baneberry or "doll’s eyes") and Actaea rubra (red baneberry) are toxic to humans primarily due to protoanemonin.
+Protoanemonin is produced when plant tissue is damaged, such as by chewing, and it acts as a potent irritant to the mucous membranes.
+When ingested, it can cause symptoms such as a burning sensation in the mouth and throat, excessive salivation, nausea, vomiting, abdominal cramps, and diarrhea.
+In addition to protoanemonin, baneberry contains other compounds with cardiotoxic effects.
+These can interfere with heart function, leading to symptoms such as dizziness, heart palpitations, and in severe cases, cardiac arrest and death.
+Poisonings in adults are rare because the berries have an extremely bitter taste that typically discourages consumption.
+Human or livestock fatalities associated with baneberry have not been confirmed in the United States.

 Children have been poisoned by eating the waxy, shiny red or white berries.
-Ingestion of the berries can lead to cardiac arrest and death.
-It is toxic to rabbits.
+It is also toxic to rabbits.
 The berries are harmless to birds, the plant's primary seed disperser.

-Actaea species are closely related to plants in the genus Aconitum, a highly toxic plant genus which contains wolfbane and several varieties of monkshood.
+The synonym Cimicifuga, meaning 'bed bug repellent', has traditional uses: for example, in pharmacology, Cimicifugae rhizoma is a herbal medicine Sheng ma, a Chinese preparation which may be extracted from the roots of A. dahurica and A. heracleifolia.
 The roots of A. rubra contain β-sitosterol glucoside.

+Actaea species are in the same subfamily as plants in the genus Aconitum, a highly toxic plant genus which contains wolfbane and several varieties of monkshood.